scottbw/analytics-udd/udd/student.md

 Any

 ### Format
-String(255)
+String (255)

 ### Notes
-Will be input/ batched directly from central IT or identification management systems at the institution
+Will be input/ batched directly from central IT or identification management systems at the institution.

 ## HOME_PHONE